The US and Britain accuse Iran of sending Russia missiles to use in Ukraine

 That has not stopped Ukraine from using its own weapons to hit targets deeper in Russia, launching on Tuesday one of the biggest drone attacks on Russian soil in the 2 1/2-year war that targeted multiple regions including Moscow.

+“All I can tell you is we will be listening intently to our Ukrainian partners, we will both be reporting back to the prime minister, to President Biden in the coming days and I fully anticipate this is something they will take up when they meet on Friday,” he said.

+Word of the alleged transfers from Iran began to emerge over the weekend with reports that U.S. intelligence indicated they were underway, according to people familiar with the matter who spoke on condition of anonymity.

-Lammy called the Iranian missile transfers to Russia “a troubling pattern that we’re seeing.
+Lammy called the missile transfers part of “a troubling pattern that we’re seeing.
 It is definitely a significant escalation.”

 Iran has denied providing Russia with weapons for its war in Ukraine.